jelle619/cahcaw.nl/4_0_Limbo.md

 He was worried about them making a commition again.
 This was strange, we didn't hear anything from the municipality.
 We wondered... but most certainly were not going to give in.
 So we sent him a message reminding him that there was nothing going on, and how we were going to buy the plot of land if we got approval from the municipality.
-Then he said thanks, reminded us of preventing illegal dumping of trash, and told us to have a nice day.
+Finally he said thanks, reminded us of preventing illegal dumping of trash, and told us to have a nice day.

 ...